TurboGears/tg2docs/docs/misc.rst

 .. todo:: Understand "variable_provider": you define tg.config['variable_provider'] = callable and that returns a dict with all the variables you want in all templates.

+.. todo:: Add note for "validator=Schema(allow_extra_fields=True)" for ToscaWidgets and RestController classes